 Pediatric patients benefit from laser treatmentsPediatric patients in particular can benefit from laser treatments for port wine stains.
 “You can change a child’s life,” Dr. Geronemus says.
 “The word needs to get out to get these children treated right away.”

-Dr. Roy Geronemus and team currently in India with the Vascular Birthmark FoundationDr.
-Roy Geronemus is currently in Delhi, India to speak and voluntarily treat children with port wine stains and hemangiomas.
+Dr. Roy Geronemus and team in India with the Vascular Birthmark FoundationDr.
+Roy Geronemus traveled to Delhi, India to speak and voluntarily treat children with port wine stains and hemangiomas.
 He is accompanied by his assistants Dr. Yoon-Soo Cindy Bae, Wendy Olin, RN, and Katie Feehan, RN.
 The LSSCNY team will be collaborating with a group of physicians from the Vascular Birthmark Foundation.

 There are over 170 children and adults scheduled for treatment by the VBF iTEAM (International missions team)

 "Treatment of Superficial Infantile Hemangiomas of the Eyelid"Christopher M. Hunzeker, M.D. and Roy G. Geronemus, M.D.
 Dermatologic Surgery.
 Click here to read the article!

 Dr. Roy Geronemus and the physicians at the Laser & Skin Surgery Center of New York will be hosting the annual vascular birthmark conferenceThe Vascular Birthmarks Foundation along with Dr. Roy Geronemus and The Laser & Skin Surgery Center of New York Present The 2010 Vascular Birthmarks Conference on October 9, 2010 at the NYU Medical Center and the Laser & Skin Surgery Center of New York.